rails/rails/guides/source/configuring.md

 #### `config.assets.gzip`

 A flag that enables the creation of gzipped version of compiled assets, along with non-gzipped assets.
-Set to `true` by default.
+Set to `true` by `sprocket-rails`.

 #### `config.assets.paths`